The pay-as-you-go record label

 For those who like lists, Tim’s career has seen him work campaigns with artists as diverse as Guns N Roses, London Grammar, Above & Beyond, Jamie Hartman, Stevie Wonder and Tom Williams.

-He is proud to have been asked to write the forthcoming ‘AIM Music Industry Survival Guide’ by the Association of Independent Music (the principle UK body for the indie music sector), in an effort to relay a contemporary approach to hacking the music business.
+He is proud to have written AIM’s brand new ‘Start-Up Guide to Music Business’ for the Association of Independent Music (the principle UK body for the indie music sector), in an effort to relay a contemporary approach to tackling the 21st century music business.
+The Guide can be downloaded here; https://independentmusic.typeform.com/to/cZqz6j

 “Tim Ferrone has not only proven to be a great strategic partner in the setting up of our international releases and getting the most out of our marketing campaigns… but being such a great and loveable personality.”